Nordln/EasydiffusionWiki/Home.md

-# Welcome to the stable-diffusion-ui wiki!
+# Welcome to the Easy Diffusion wiki!

 ## Using the Software
 *  [[How to Use]]